pfinal-nc/pfinal-nc.github.io/docs/golang/Cleaner-Go-Code-in-2025-Compact-Error-Handling.md

 }

 func (e PermissionDeniedError) Error() string {
-    return fmt.Sprintf("User %d has no permission for action: %s", e.UserID, e.Action) }
+    return fmt.Sprintf("User %d has no permission to perform: %s", e.UserID, e.Action) }

 if errors.As(err, &PermissionDeniedError{}) {